 Individuals with chronic acid reflux (GERD) condition are also more eligible for gastric bypass surgery in many cases.
 GERD occurs when your stomach is unable to retain the food and acids, and the weak stomach muscle pushes the acid back up (reflux) into your esophagus.
 Acid reflux condition usually improves in patients who have undergone gastric bypass surgery.

+- Gastric bypass cost in Mexico averages $5,500 vs. $25,000 on average in the US and Canada.
+Even if you choose the best bariatric surgeon in Mexico and a top-rated Mexico hospital for your gastric bypass, your cost may be well within $7,500 at the high end of the range.
 In comparison, the cost in the US or Canada can easily exceed $30,000 when you work with a well-qualified and experienced weight loss surgeon.
 Your Mexico gastric bypass package will include the surgeon’s fee, anesthesia charges, operating room and overnight stay costs, and airport pick-up and drop facility.
+Read more on gastric bypass cost.

 |Bariatric Surgery Cost||Mexico||US / Canada|